Preparing Your Construction Site for Severe Weather

-- Avoid installing finished product, such as drywall, flooring, millwork, etc., until window and door openings are closed, roof is secured and the building is watertight.
-Use temporary coverings if necessary to protect finished work.
+- Avoid installing finished products, such as drywall, flooring, millwork, etc., until window and door openings are closed, roof is secured and the building is watertight.
+Use temporary coverings, if necessary, to help protect finished work.

 - The location and construction of temporary roofs should be part of the construction planning process or where installation of the permanent roof is delayed.

 - Have a site-specific plan in place, including emergency response, clean up kit and trained personnel, to help assist with mitigating the damage.
 If possible, identify third-party clean up contractors to help with recovery and remediation efforts.
 Ensure proper contractual agreements are in place.